gaioguys/GAIO.jl/docs/src/index.md

 GAIO is a framework establishing the global numerical analysis of Dynamical Systems based on set oriented techniques.

 Its core ability is to discretize sets as well as maps, such that when inputting a discretized set into a discretized map, the output will again be a discretized set.
-To that extent, GAIO enables the application of direct operations meant for sets (like `union` and `setdiff` to the images of such discretized maps.
+To that extent, GAIO enables the application of direct operations meant for sets (like `union` and `setdiff`) to the images of such discretized maps.
+Also integrated in the package is the ability to plot discretized sets.

 Thus, it allows the set oriented computation and/or visualization of
 - invariant sets (e.g. periodic points, global attractor, chain recurrent set) of arbitrary dimension or topology